Abhay-86/SolutionForCP/README.md

-here u can get solution for CP problem by searching through problem tag name
+here u can get solution for CP problem by searching through problem tag name in src of folders